 Initial Interview With a Nursing Recruiter

-Recruiters screen and interview candidates as part of their daily job responsibilities.
-Many recruiters conduct a phone interview with a job seeker before scheduling an in-person screening.
+RN recruiters screen and interview candidates as part of their daily job responsibilities.
+Many recruiters do a phone interview with a job seeker before scheduling an in-person screening.
 Some prefer to set up a face-to-face meeting right away.

 The Job Interviewing Process

-A recruiter working for an outside agency may direct you to the employer's hiring manager or human resources staff.
+A recruiter working for an outside agency may direct you to the employer's hiring manager or human resources.
 You should not expect a recruiter to coach you on how to interview for a job, but some will provide general tips.

-Most recruiters continue to contribute their services long after you end your initial job interview.
-The recruiter may check references, submit feedback, and even give an opinion on final selections.
-On behalf of the job seeker, recruiters also keep candidates informed of the decision-making process.
+Most RN recruiters continue their services long after your initial job interview.
+The recruiter may check references, submit feedback, and give an opinion on final selections.
+On behalf of the job seeker, recruiters also keep nursing candidates informed of the decision-making process.

 Advantages of Working With a Recruiter